 - To be able to establish standard cost, some of the budgeting is essential as there is the need to forecast the level of output and prescribed set of working conditions in the periods in which the standard costs are to be used.
 On the other hand, budgetary control can be prepared on the basis of part figure adjusted to future trends.
 But to get the best out budgetary control, linking of budgetary control with standard costing is recommended.

-- Standard are based on technical assessments whereas budgets are based on part actual adjusted to future trends.
+- Standard is based on technical assessments whereas budgets are based on part actual adjusted to future trends.

 - Budgetary control deals with the operation of a department of business as a whole while standard costing is applied to manufacturing of a product, process or processes or providing a service.
 Thus, budgetary controls extensive whereas standard costing is intensive in its application.
 For example, budgets are prepared for different functions of the business I, e., production, sales, purchases, cash etc. Standard costs, on the other hand, are compiled for various elements of cost.

-- Standard are set mainly for production and production expenses whereas budgets comply for all items of income and expenditure.
+- Standard is set mainly for production and production expenses whereas budgets comply for all items of income and expenditure.
 Therefore, budgeting is a much broader function than standard costing.

 - Budgets set up maximum limits of expenses above which the actual expenditure should not normally exceed.
 Standards set up a target which is to be attained by actual performance.
 Thus budgetary control lays emphasis on costs not exceeding the budgets and standard costing gives importance to costs approaching the standard costs.